Shopify/quilt/packages/react-effect/README.md

 }
 ```

-By default, this callback will run in two ways:

-- On the client, during `componentDidMount`
-- On the server, when called using the [`extract`](#extract) function documented below

 This callback can return anything, but returning a promise has a special effect: it will be waited for on the server when calling `extract()`.

 This component accepts three additional optional properties:

-- `kind`: a symbol detailing the "category" of the effect.
-This will be used to optionally skip some categories when calling `extract()`
-- `clientOnly`: will only call the effect in `componentDidMount`, not when extracting on the server
-- `serverOnly`: will only call the effect during extraction, not in `componentDidMount`
+- `kind`: a description of the effect.
+This kind, if provided, must have an `id` that is a unique symbol, and can optionally have `betweenEachPass` and `afterEachPass` functions that add additional logic to the `betweenEachPass` and `afterEachPass` options for `extract()`.

 This component also accepts children which are rendered as-is.

 ### `extract()`

 You can call `extract()` on a React tree in order to perform all of the effects within that tree.
-This function uses the [`react-tree-walker`](https://github.com/ctrlplusb/react-tree-walker) package to perform the tree walk, which creates some implications for the return value of your `perform` actions:

-- Returning a promise will wait on the promise before processing the rest of the tree
-- Returning `false` will prevent the rest of the tree from being processed
+This function repeatedly calls a render function (by default, `react-dom`’s `renderToStaticMarkup`), collects any `Effect` promises and, if there are promises, waits on them before performing another pass.
+This process ends when no more promises are collected during a pass of your tree.

+> **Note**: this flow is significantly different from the previous version, which relied on a custom tree walk.
+Calling `extract()` no longer waits for promises collected higher in the tree before processing the rest.
+Instead, it relies on multiple passes, which gives application code the option to process promises at many layers of the app in parallel, rather than in sequence.

 This function returns a promise that resolves when the tree has been fully processed.